-- Census 2011 figures reveal particularly vigorous increase in number of over-90’s rising from 13,000 in 1911 to 430,000 in 2011.
+- Census figures reveal a particularly vigorous increase in number of over-90’s rising from 13,000 in 1911 to 430,000 in 2011.
+Census, 2011.

-- In 1971 over-60s made up one in five of the population, in 2030 over-60s will make up almost one third of the population, 2008 National Population Projections, Office of National Statistics, 21 October 2009.
+- In 1971 over-60s made up one in five of the population, in 2030 over-60s will make up almost one third of the population, ONS, 2009

 - The cost of caring for the elderly could treble by 2050.
 10% of people in OECD countries will be more than 80 years old by 2050, as longevity increases, OECD, 18 May 2011.